sigasi/sigasi_training/doc/Handouts.md

 Requirements:

-* Sigasi Studio 3.4
+* Sigasi Studio 4.2
-* Valid Sigasi Studio XL Doc licenses for all participants
+* Valid Sigasi Studio XPRT licenses for all participants
 * Training VHDL sources:
+  * The sources can be cloned from https://github.com/sigasi/sigasi_training.git

-The zip file contains folders with VHDL code for each of the following parts, named `part1` through `part4`.
+  * The source repository contains folders with VHDL code for each of the following parts, named `part1` through `part4`.
-The VHDL source files contain `TODO` comments, which explain the tasks of the exercises.
+  * The VHDL source files contain `TODO` comments, which explain the tasks of the exercises.
 This document is an extra tool to guide you trough the exercises.
 It also helps you to keep track of your progress.

 ## Troubleshooting